 5. Rent a Hotel or a Pet-Friendly Condo Before Hand

 On the actual day that you are going to be moving, if you don’t know how things would turn out before the end of the day, it would be best for you to rent a place to stay.
 This is particularly important for long-distance moves.
 While you wait for your things to arrive at your home, you can rent a hotel where you and your dog can stay.
 Keeping your dog nearby means a lot both to you and the dog itself.
 They feel safer seeing you around; they might even think it’s one of those regular trips you’re taking them on.

-Now, the big deal about renting a place is that you must do in on time.
+Now, the big deal about renting a place is that you must do it on time.
 You must also try as much as possible to check if pets are allowed where you are renting.
-Once you have gotten all things in pace, it is safe for you to stay overnight at the hotel, condo or air bnb.
+Once you have gotten all things in place, it is safe for you to stay overnight at the hotel, condo, or air BnB.
 Check how secure the place is.
-Make sure you close all windows, holes and any potential threat you can find.
+Make sure you close all windows, holes, and any potential threat you can find.
 It will be very sad for you to lose your dog on the day you move.

 If you have a little dog, the better for you, you can place your dog in a carrier, and have them at your back seat.
 That way you can always turn and see them and know how they’re doing.
 They will get ventilation there too.
 If you have a larger dog, you should have your dog placed in a kennel and put them at the back of your car.
 You should know what keeps your dog calm from the trips you’ve had with it.
 Some dogs love to be oblivious to the environment, while others want to know what’s happening by having a view.

 Also, note that you need to keep your dog locked during the entire trip.
 If you must release the dog, let it be when you arrive at your new home.
 You don’t want to introduce yourself to your new neighbors as the man looking for “a small brown dog, with brown eyes”.
 Dogs are intelligent; all they need is a few days or weeks to get familiar with the environment and understand they are in an entirely different place.